tschaefer/perl-gib/README.md

 * subroutines (methods)

-If the postmodern object system for Perl 5 [Moose](https://metacpan.org/pod/Moose) is detected following additional item documentation comment lines are used.
+If the postmodern object system for Perl 5 [Moose](https://metacpan.org/pod/Moose) is detected, following additional item documentation comment lines are used.

 * attributes `has`